manuels/cxx2rs/README.rst

 cxx2rs
 ======

-A rust-binding generator for C/C++ files
+A rust-binding generator for C files

 Installation: